Descriptive complexity for neural networks via Boolean networks: Translations between BNL, SC and self-feeding circuits

-The iteration clauses in a $\BNL$-program can vary greatly in terms of complexity from elementary clauses such as $X \colonminus Y$ to potentially having to explicitly state the accepted configurations of all head predicates.
-In a realistic setting, the time required to calculate such formulae also varies.
-Thus, we introduce a so-called fully-open form where each iteration clause is elementary.
-A $\cT$-program of $\BNL$ is said to be \textbf{fully-open}, if each body $\psi$ of an iteration clause $X \colonminus \psi$ fulfills one of the following conditions: 1) $\psi = \top$ or 2) $\psi = Y \in \cT$ or 3) $\psi = \neg Y$ for some $Y \in \cT$ or 4) $\psi = Y \land Z$ for some $Y, Z \in \cT$.
-We will prove the following as an auxiliary result.
+The induction rules in a $\BNL$-program can vary greatly in terms of complexity from elementary rules such as $X \colonminus Y$ to potentially having to explicitly state the accepted configurations of all head predicates.
+In a realistic setting, the time required to calculate such schemata also varies, e.g., depending on the depth of the schema.
+Thus, we introduce a so-called fully-open form where each induction rule is elementary, i.e., built by applying at most a single negation or conjunction to schema variables or the logical constant $\top$.
+More formally, we say that a $\cT$-program $\Lambda$ of $\BNL$ is \textbf{fully-open}, if each body $\psi$ of an induction rule $X \colonminus \psi$ of $\Lambda$ fulfills one of the following conditions: 1) $\psi \in \cT \cup \{\top\}$ or 2) $\psi = \neg \varphi$ for some $\varphi \in \cT \cup \{\top\}$ or 3) $\psi = \varphi \land \theta$ for some $\varphi, \theta \in \cT \cup \{\top\}$.
+We obtain the following auxiliary result, which we will use in Section \ref{BNL to NN}.

-\begin{theorem} For each $\cT$-program $\Lambda$ of $\BNL$ of size $s$ and depth $d$, there exists an asynchronously equivalent fully-open $\cT'$-program $\Lambda'$ of $\BNL$ of size $\ordo(s d)$ and computation delay $\ordo(d)$ such that $\cT \subseteq \cT'$. \end{theorem} \begin{proof} (Sketch) We construct $\Lambda'$ by copying the head predicates of $\Lambda$ and adding a head predicate for each distinct subformula of the iteration clauses.
-We distribute the iteration clauses of $\Lambda$ between these predicates according to the structure of each subformula.
-We also need to synchronize the calculations by using so-called ``dummy predicates''.
-The full details can be found in the appendix. \end{proof}